Portland Delayed Diagnosis of Fetal Distress Lawyer

 Doctors identify fetal distress by an abnormal heart rate pattern of the fetus.
 The infant’s heart rate is monitored throughout labor, either continuously with an electronic fetal heart monitor or a healthcare provider may use a handheld Doppler ultrasound device to check the baby’s heart rate every 15 minutes in early labor and with every contraction during late labor.

-Consequences of Delayed Diagnosis
+What Are the Consequences of Delayed Diagnosis?

 In most cases of fetal distress, the infant is not receiving enough oxygen during labor and delivery.
 With proper monitoring, doctors can diagnose and begin treatment quickly to help prevent long-term consequences for the child.
 However, when diagnosis and treatment are delayed, it can cause serious damage and long-term disabilities, including: